JuanMaRuiz/simple-project-template-sass/README.md

 ### Version
 0.1.0

-> Grunt task watch has been updated.
+> Grunt task watch has been updated and now have livereload support built-in.
 Now it's not necessary grunt-contrib-livereload package.

 This is project is a simple template for begin shortly a project with: